 Selections from the Permanent Collection is a show that explores some of the framed pieces in the collection from early maps of the area to contemporary Park County artists.Visitors can experience a map published by the U.S. Government in 1867 after many expeditions, including the Corps of Discovery in 1806, added to the knowledge of

-Two walking tours are offered weekly through September by the Yellowstone Gateway Museum.
-The “Westside Historic District: Movers and Shakers” tour are on Tuesdays, 1:00pm, beginning July 9.
-“Bars and Brothels: Livingston’s Lively Legacy,” are on Thursdays, 5:30pm, beginning July 11.
-Historic research is augmented by stories and historic photographs from the museum’s collections.
-Tickets
+Three historic walking tours are offered weekly from July 12 through September 9 by the Yellowstone Gateway Museum in Livingston.
+The “Ghosts and Ghost Signs” tour is set for Mondays, 7:00pm.
+The “Westside Historic District: Movers and Shakers” tour is held on Tuesdays, 7:00pm.
+“Bars and Brothels: Livingston’s Lively Legacy,” is held on Thursdays, 5:30pm.

 gafauna: Ice Age to Our Age Exhibit at Yellowstone Gateway Museum A visitor taking in our Columbian mammoth exhibit A new exhibit explores the last Ice Age in the Park County, Montana area and the megafauna that lived here, including the Columbian mammoth.
 Visitors can learn about the climate at that time, mammoth biology and behavior,

 The Yellowstone Gateway Museum announces its summer hours, effective June 1 through September 4.
 The museum is open Tuesday through Saturday, from 10 AM to 5 PM, and is located at 118 W. Chinook St. in Livingston.
 Please call 406-222-4184 for more information.